dynatrace-oss/terraform-provider-dynatrace/docs/resources/api_token.md

 # dynatrace_api_token (Resource)

-The token value can be retrieved with `dynatrace_api_token.<#name#>.token` after apply.

-WARNING: The usage of `dynatrace_api_token` will introduce sensitive data within your Terraform state.
+-> The usage of `dynatrace_api_token` will introduce sensitive data within your Terraform state.
 The `token` property is flagged as `sensitive`, but the field will be stored as plain-text.
 More information can be found [here](https://developer.hashicorp.com/terraform/language/state/sensitive-data).

+-> The token value can be retrieved with `dynatrace_api_token.<#name#>.token` after apply.

 ## Dynatrace Documentation